kirdoklab/aMeta-workshop/authentic.md

 ---

+## Introduction

 In this part, we will start authenticating the pathogens found by the `krakenuniq` tool.
 This part is complex and needs database dependencies to work.
-So in this example part, we will focus on the pathogen (taxid 13373) particular for `sample1`.
+So we will focus only one microbe (*taxid* 13373) from the sample `sample1`.

+We will run an `sbatch` script, and we will check the outputs.
 Before working on this part, lets export the `PATH` variable to check the output files:

 ```bash
 export PATH=${PATH}:/truba/home/egitim/miniconda3/envs/aMeta/bin/
 ```

-The main logic in this section, is to extract DNA reads aligned to one specific pathogen, and run authentication commands.
+The main logic in this section, is to:

-Let's first run our script, and check what is going in here.
++ Get information of the scientific name and sequence id information of the particular microbe
++ Extract DNA reads assigned to one specific microbe
++ Calculate several authentication parameters from the `sample1.trimmed.rma6` file
++ Create a `bam` file from the `sample1.trimmed.sam.gz` using the sequence id of the microbe
++ Extract read length, breadth of coverage, and post-mortem decay parameters from the `sam` file
++ Combine these information into nice looking pdf file
++ Calculate the authenticatio score for the particular microbe

+First, let's run the `sbatch` script, and then we will start checking the main output files while it is running:

 ```bash
 sbatch Authentic.sh --account=egitim
 ```

+## Scientific name and sequence ID extraction

 Let's go step by step.